SW8-Mobility/hast_qgis_plugin/README.md

 To use qt designer for extending/altering the UI, install the package `pip install pyqt5-tools` Open the app on mac with `open -a Designer`.
 *For windows, check tutorial [here](https://www.youtube.com/watch?v=FVpho_UiDAY)*

+# The Speedmap layers
+The files named `hastighedsgraenser2008-01-21` in the folder `layers/Speedmap/` are speed limits recorded through the project "[Pay as you Speed](https://vbn.aau.dk/da/projects/spar-på-farten)" (Spar på farten).
+Pay as you Speed examines if an ecomomic incentive makes people less inclined to drive faster than the speed limit.
+They do this by giving project participants an onboard GPS tracker, and if it reports that the participant does not exceed the speed limit it reduces their insurance premiums.